 Leon Edwards is one of the greatest ever mixed martial artists to hail from England.
 Beating the unbreakable Kamaru Usman at UFC 278, to become only the second champion from the nation, etched his name amongst English folklore.
 With a staggering win percentage, Edwards is also a treat to watch inside the octagon, with his slick striking and diverse skills.

-Leon Edwards no doubt one of the best fighters of the welterweight division.
-He is on an 8-fight winning streak and will be facing Nate Diaz as an opponent in his next fight.
-Leon is definitely a top-of-the-food-chain fighter, so it is safe to assume he lives a healthy and safe life.
+Leon Edwards, without a doubt, is one of the best fighters in the welterweight division.
+‘Rocky’ is definitely a top-of-the-food-chain fighter, so it is safe to assume he lives a healthy and safe life.
 But things weren’t always easy for the British-Jamaican fighter.
 His life tells an inspiring story and his come-up is definitely worth a listen.

 Leon’s father was someone who would go beyond the law to make a daily living and everyone around him knew it.
 As a matter of fact, the fighter himself didn’t seem to bother about that as a kid.
 His father’s “status” kept Edwards somewhat protected as a kid.
 In an interview with ESPN, Leon said, “Killing became normal to me as a kid.
 Hearing gunshots was normal; it did not faze me.”

 Also Read: Did Leon Edwards ever go to prison?

 Leon Edwards parents separated when he was 6 years old

 Leon Edwards lived in such a violent neighborhood and city in Jamaica that, it wasn’t safe for one street resident to go to another street at night given the possibility of getting shot.
 Edwards has previously talked that crime, drugs, killing, shooting, and poverty were the only things that he constantly saw as a kid.
 Just when one thought things couldn’t get any worse, his dad left his family, to London.